Rubroshorea lepidota

-Shorea lepidota (called, along with some other species in the genus Shorea, light red meranti) is a species of plant in the family Dipterocarpaceae.
-It is native to Sumatra and Peninsular Malaysia.
+Rubroshorea lepidota (called, along with some other dipterocarp species, light red meranti) is a species of flowering plant in the family Dipterocarpaceae.
+It is native to Sumatra, Peninsular Malaysia, and Peninsular Thailand.
+It is a tall tree which can grow up to 50 metres tall, with a buttressed trunk.
+It grows in lowland dipterocarp rain forest up to 350 metres elevation.